jupitern/table/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/jupitern/datatables/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/jupitern/datatables/?branch=master)

-# jupitern/table
+# jupitern/table - php table generation

-Build Html tables using php (objets, arrays)
+#### simple php table generation with add-ons

 Pass your data using:
-	- arrays (associative or not)
+* arrays (associative or not).
+* result set using PDO or you favourite framework ORM.
+* ajax source.

-	- object collections (using PDO or you favourite framework ORM) Give some power to you tables with your preferred js library:
+Give some power to you tables with your preferred js library:
-	- Datatables (tested with v1.10.4)
+* Datatables (tested with v1.10.4).
-	- more to come...
+* more to come...
+* easily extensible to add your custom plugin render

 ## Demo: